centre-for-humanities-computing/computational-thinking/content/index.rst

 .. note::

    Join the Facebook group by clicking on the following link: `Computational Thinking <https://www.facebook.com/groups/410505771167961>`_
-   If you have any problems then email me at 201902475@post.au.dk
+   If you have any problems then email me at sps@cas.au.dk

 .. toctree::